R\'edei permutations with the same cycle structure: Main results

-We summarize our findings in Table~\ref{tabela2ciclo} by listing all R\'edei permutations over $\mathbb{P}^1(\mathbb{F}_{49})$ along with their cycle structures.
+We summarize our findings in {Table~\ref{tabela2ciclo}} by listing all R\'{e}dei permutations over $\mathbb{P}^{1}(\mathbb{F}_{49})$ along with their cycle structures.
 Note that the permutations with a unique cycle structure only have cycles of length $1$ or $2$.
-This is no coincidence, as we show later in this section (Corollary~\ref{coroisolated}).
+This is no coincidence, as we show later in this section ({Corollary~\ref{coroisolated}}).

-We observe that for $q=47$ and $\chi=-1$ the values of $m$ for which $R_{m,a}$ is a permutation and those with identical cycle structure are the same as for $q=49$ and $\chi=1$, since $q-\chi=48$ in both cases.
+We observe that for $q=47$ and $\chi =-1$ the values of $m$ for which $R_{m,a}$ is a permutation and those with identical cycle structure are the same as for $q=49$ and $\chi =1$, since $q-\chi =48$ in both cases.
 In other words, $S_{-1}^{47}=S_{1}^{49}$.
-However, the permutations on $\mathbb{P}^1(\mathbb{F}_{47})$ have two fixed points less than the corresponding ones on $\mathbb{P}^1(\mathbb{F}_{49})$. $\diamond$
+However, the permutations on $\mathbb{P}^{1}(\mathbb{F}_{47})$ have two fixed points less than the corresponding ones on $\mathbb{P}^{1}(\mathbb{F}_{49})$.\quad$\diamond $

 \end{example}